 The German-language Andrássy Gyula University was opened in Budapest in September 2002.
 The university was founded by, in addition to Hungary, the Republic of Austria, the State of Baden-Württemberg and the Free State of Bavaria.
 Since 2002 the postgraduate Andrássy University has received support from the DAAD and the German Foreign Office with guest lecturers and grants.
 To commemorate the 10-year anniversary of the “Ulm Declaration” which founded the Andrássy University, the funding pledges were renewed by Germany, Austria and Hungary as well as by the states of Baden-Württemberg and Bavaria in a “Joint Declaration” on 15 April 2011.
 The financing commitments were extended for another five years for the master’s and graduate programmes at the three departments of the Andrássy University as well as for the research activities of the Danube Institute.
-The Federal Republic of Germany alone is contributing EUR 1.8 million to the increased funding over five years.
+The Federal Republic of Germany is contributing EUR 1.8 million to the increased funding.

 In the joint ministerial declaration of 15 September 2004, German Federal Minister Bulmahn and the Hungarian Minister for Education Magyar came to an agreement to install joint research bases as a new instrument of cooperation.
 Work on the first German-Hungarian research base “Ambient Intelligence” got underway back in autumn 2004.
 The BMBF provided funding for this cooperation project until 2008.
 The project brought together the expertise of the Fraunhofer Institute for Experimental Software Engineering (IESE) in Kaiserslautern and the Bay Zoltàn Foundation for Applied Research in Budapest.
 Since its establishment, it has supported the development of seven German-Hungarian research bases.
 One of the most recent examples is the cooperation between the Fraunhofer Institute for Manufacturing Engineering and Automation (IPA) and the Computer and Automation Research Institute, Hungarian Academy of Sciences (SZTAKI).
 In May 2010 the partners established a project centre – Production Management and Informatics (PMI) – in Budapest (www.fraunhofer.hu).

-[PDF - 2.91 MB]
+[PDF - 2.44 MB]

-[PDF - 154.7 kB]
+[PDF - 12.68 MB]